 Being alone feels a bit lonely.

-- Clink is arguably also an expy of Cloud this time, complete with a buster sword you can pick up eventually.
-He also could be one to Link, as his name already suggests.
+- Clink is an expy of Cloud this time, complete with a buster sword you can pick up eventually.
+He is also one to Link, as his name already suggests.

 - Hopeless Boss Fight: Part of the first battle against Zephyros.

 - Indecisive Parody: Starts out as a parody of old 2D adventure games, with some pretty clever puzzles.
-When the 3D comes into play, however, it abandons the clever puzzles and becomes a shallow RPG.
+When the 3D comes into play, however, it abandons the clever puzzles and starts playing things more straight.